Glenn Coleman (rugby league): Early life

 Coleman was born in the south-western Sydney suburb of Bankstown.
 He began his career playing for his local junior side Cronulla Caringbah at the age of sixteen.
-He was subsequently scouted and signed as a junior to the Cronulla Sharks.
+He was subsequently scouted and signed as a junior to the Cronulla-Sutherland Sharks.

 Playing career

 Cronulla coach Jack Gibson gave Coleman his first grade debut against the Illawarra Steelers in round 22 of the 1986 NSWRL season.
 In 1987, Coleman finished the season as the Sharks' top try scorer with 10 tries.
 In the 1988 NSWRL season, the Sharks won the minor premiership for the first time in the club's history, Coleman played a starring role in his sides' success, playing in all 24 games, and scoring 8 tries.
 The Sharks narrowly missed out on Grand Final qualification that year when they lost 9–2 in the preliminary final to the Balmain Tigers at the Sydney Football Stadium.

 In the 1989 NSWRL season, the Sharks finished fifth after surviving a playoff for fifth with the Brisbane Broncos.
 Coleman once again played in all 24 games, and scored 6 tries in the 1989 season.
 Injuries in the 1990 and 1991 seasons prevented him from making much of an impact, but Coleman returned to top form in the 1992 NSWRL season when he scored 8 tries from 21 appearances.
 Coleman's stint with the Sharks ended at the conclusion of the 1994 NSWRL season and subsequently retired from playing.